 - By patient’s location

 Your search page can also have a map and can show the number of available doctors.

-Since various states have different regulations, your platform should have a geolocation feature to ensure that both a patient and a doctor are from the same area.
+Since various states have different regulations, your software should have a geolocation feature to ensure that both a patient and a doctor are from the same area.

-There is a wide range of filters you can introduce on your telemedicine platform.
+There is a wide range of filters you can introduce on your telemedicine app.

 The most common filters are: